HazyResearch/legalbench/README.md

 LegalBench is a mix of created and transformed datasets.
 We ask that you follow the license of the dataset creator.
 Please see the [task page](https://github.com/HazyResearch/legalbench/tree/main/tasks) for a list of tasks and licenses.

+Please see the [notebook](https://github.com/HazyResearch/legalbench/blob/main/UsingLegalBench.ipynb) for an example of how to select tasks based on license information.

 ## Citing this work

 Please include all citations below, which credit all sources LegalBench draws on.